Meet PursuitSAFETY's Legislative Committee

 PursuitSAFETY's Professional Advisory Board sponsors and promotes federal and state legislation designed to strike a proper balance between the rights and expectations of innocent bystanders and motorists against the need for police vehicular pursuits and response calls.

-Committee Chair Rob Bastian and Dr. Geoffrey Alpert, Jon Farris, Richard Hendrix, and Candy Priano serve on PursuitSAFETY's Legislative Committee.
+Committee Chair Jon Farris, Rob Bastian, Dr. Geoffrey Alpert, Richard Hendrix, and Candy Priano serve on PursuitSAFETY's Legislative Committee.
 Send information about pursuit-related legislation to firstname.lastname@example.org

 Massachusetts: Supported Stricter Penalties, HB 4462.
 PursuitSAFETY's Letter (pdf)